Apollo3zehn/PureHDF/README.md

 ## 4.1 Overview

 Partial I/O is one of the strengths of HDF5 and is applicable to all dataset types (contiguous, compact and chunked).
-With HDF5.NET, the full dataset can be read with a simple call to `dataset.Read()`.
+With PureHDF, the full dataset can be read with a simple call to `dataset.Read()`.
 However, if you want to read only parts of the dataset, [hyperslab selections](https://support.hdfgroup.org/HDF5/Tutor/selectsimple.html) are your friend.
 The following code shows how to work with these selections using a three-dimensional dataset (source) and a two-dimensional memory buffer (target):

 ```cs
 var dataset = root.Dataset("myDataset");